 All four biblical gospels provide accounts of the resurrection of Jesus, which makes perfect sense, because the bodily resurrection is the cornerstone of the Christian faith.
 Saint Paul makes this clear when he reminds us that our faith is pointless without Christ's resurrection from the dead ( 15:14).

-Easter (also called "Pascha" or some variant by most non-English speaking Christians) celebrates the resurrection of Jesus from the dead, and it is the greatest and oldest feast of the Church.
-Even the term "Pascha" is borrowed from the Jewish word for "Passover," and Easter is calculated based on the lunar calendar (all other feasts are on the solar calendar).
+Easter (also called "Pascha" or some variant by most non-English speakers) celebrates the resurrection of Jesus from the dead.
+It is the greatest and oldest feast of the Christian Church.
+The term "Pascha" is borrowed from the Jewish word for "Passover," and Easter is calculated based on the lunar calendar (all other feasts are on the solar calendar).
 These facts show the ancient and likely Apostolic origins of Easter.
 A baptismal liturgy of Easter has even been discovered dating to the mid-third century.

 Easter follows Holy Week, and is the third and final day of the Paschal Triduum, the three day period which began on the evening of Holy Thursday.
 The evening prayer of Easter Day officially ends the Triduum.
 The Triduum contains the heart of the Christian faith: Jesus' death and resurrection.
 Easter is not just a day, but an entire fifty day season, called Eastertide, marked by joyful festivities and liturgical fullness.
 You might hear "Christ is Risen!" and "Alleluia!" frequently during the Easter season, because we are joyfully celebrating Christ's bodily resurrection.
 The Feast of the Ascension falls within Easter season.
 The 50-day season of Easter runs up to, and includes, the Feast of Pentecost.